The Yorkshire Air Museum is located on the former site of Royal Air Force Bomber Command

 The Founding of The Yorkshire Air Museum

-In 1983, the original WWII Control Towers and buildings had become derelict and a small team lead by a local resident set about the project to try to save this special site.
+In 1983, the original WWII Control Towers and buildings had become derelict and a small team, led by local residents Rachel Semlyen and Ian Wormald, set about the project to try to save this special site.
 They negotiated a temporary lease and began the long process of clearing the site and restoring the buildings to turn it into a Museum.

 In June 1985, the Yorkshire Air Museum and Allied Air Forces Memorial was born and granted charitable status.
 It began receiving donations and artefacts and purchased the wartime site which now extends to 20 acres.
 Since opening, the Memorial Museum has grown in strength and reputation.
 It is now supported by 160 staff and volunteers.